keerthijeevan/MARVEL_LEVEL_0/README.md

 ## Components Used

 - Arduino UNO
-- L298N Motor Driver
+-potentiometer
-- Arduino IDE
+-  H-bridge motor driver
-- VRPS
+-
 ---

 ## Working Principle

-- PWM (Pulse Width Modulation) signals were used to control the speed of the DC motor.
+- PWM (Pulse Width Modulation) signals were used to control the speed of the DC motor.(The potentiometer is used to adjust the duty cycle of the PWM signal.)
 - Digital pins were used to change the rotation direction.
-- The L298N motor driver acted as an interface between Arduino and the motor.
+- The H-Bridge is an important circuit used to control the direction of a DC motor

 ---